ttlew/conversation/dialog-methods.md

 Result: `True` because the array contains the element ham.

-**Note**: You cannot use the contains method to check for a value in the array within the same node in which you set the array values.
+**Note**: You cannot use the .contains method to check for a value in the array within the same node in which you set the array values.

 ### JSONArray.get(integer)